 Train Rotational Power to Increase Speed

-This Train Rotational Power to Increase Speed article is excerpted from our new book The Ultimate Hitting Training Guide (click for book details and description).
+This Train Rotational Power to Increase Speed article is excerpted from our new book The Ultimate Hitting Training Guide (click for book details).

 Sport-specific training means sequentially working through the kinetic segments, muscle actions, intensities, and energy systems required for each athlete’s movement patterns.

 In baseball and fast-pitch softball, hitters need to create maximal angular (rotational) velocity to generate ball exit speed and distance.
 To develop bat velocity, baseball and fastpitch softball players need rotational power.
 The swing is a low load, high-velocity rotational power movement.
 Batting requires a stable base (legs) and transfer of force through the core and shoulders into the arms.

 The entire body’s relative strength is necessary for the swing, as it is truly a total body movement depending on many different links in the movement chain.
 If we create a hierarchy of what will make the most significant impact, the legs and core are likely to rise to the top.
 A powerful core transfers the forces with minimal rotational energy loss.
 Therefore, strength training for batting power should primarily emphasize multi-joint leg exercises and explosive hip and shoulder rotational strength.